hwalters361/Stevens_Pass_Weather_Infographic/README.md

 Each time the script is called, the information in the infographic is overwritten.

-This program only works for macOS with Catalina version 10.15.2 or later
+This program only works for macOS with Catalina version 10.15.2 or later Without the computer wallpaper function, this program will work in Spyder on any computer as long as the two infographic templates are inside the same folder as the program.